series6147/ProcessPlayer/README.md

 # ProcessPlayer

-Are you tired from complex and not flexible end state machine solutions?
-For your attention submitted intuitive very powerful end state player which can turn your software development to nice game.
+Are you tired from complex and not flexible end-state machine solutions?
+For your attention submitted intuitive and very powerful end-state player which can turn your software development to nice game.

 Samples: